How Archivo Cubanecuir is Preserving the History of Trans & Queer Cuba

 ”

-Fernández found inspiration in other community archives like Historia Negra de Cuba, a community archive about the Black Cuban experience that Marley Pudillo curates.
+Fernández found inspiration in other community archives like Historia Negra de Cuba, a community archive about the Black Cuban experience that Marley Pulido curates.
 The two started their projects at around the same time.
-Pudillo, a cuir Cuban historian, sees Fernández’s work as radical, a challenge to the Cuban history he grew up learning.
+Pulido, a cuir Cuban historian, sees Fernández’s work as radical, a challenge to the Cuban history he grew up learning.

-“All we see in this view of history is white men leading the country toward an idea,” Pudillo tells Somos.
+“All we see in this view of history is white men leading the country toward an idea,” Pulido tells Somos.
 Through Archivo Cubanecuir, Fernández rejects that serialized history and makes space for cuir and trans people to tell their own rich stories.

-“When you have people like Librada trying to connect in such a personal way with her own history, what you get is groundbreaking,” Pudillo adds.
+“When you have people like Librada trying to connect in such a personal way with her own history, what you get is groundbreaking,” Pulido adds.

 This is especially true when you consider that Archivo Cubanecuir spotlights moments of trans history that previously didn’t register as part of the trans experience.
 “Librada has found materials in our collection that we didn’t classify as relating to the trans experience in Cuba,” says Amanda Moreno, the Director of the Cuban Heritage Collection at the University of Miami.